simonask/werk/documentation/language.md

 Given a list of values, convert the list to a string (recursively), where each element is separated by a separator.

+When given a string, returns the string unmodified.

 The "input" to the operation is whatever value it receives via expression piping.